 The map below shows the current locations of EV charging stations according to the US Dept of Energy's Alternative Fuel Station Locator.
 Please contact us if you are aware of a public charging site not shown on the map.
 Sites can take several weeks to appear after opening due to the verification process.

-Some of these public charging stations are currently free to use, but many require payment.
-Our charging station data feed does not currently include pricing information, so EV drivers are encouraged to check one of the alternative sources of information below before planning a visit, particularly for EV charging equipment on the ChargePoint, EVgo, SemaCharge or Greenlots networks (which will show in the station details pop-up on the map below).
+Network information will appear in the station details pop-up when clicking on the map below.
 Some charging stations that are close together on the map may be hard to distinguish, so we recommend zooming in to your destination to confirm the location and number of charging ports.

 If you are traveling to Canada you will want to check out The Electric Circuit and Flo Network for charging on your journey.
 These networks also have smart phone apps that can be used to start a charging session if you do not have an access card with you.

-Plugshare is another very popular source of information on charging stations, with users able to provide feedback on their charging experiences and plan for charging on trips through the smartphone app and website.
-ChargePoint also has a smartphone application which can show real time availablity of charging stations on their network.
-Errors and omissions may exist in any of these sources, so EV drivers are encouraged to plan ahead and know where alternative charging station options may exist.
+Plugshare is very popular source of information on charging stations, with users able to filter locations based on their vehicle model, provide feedback, and plan trips through the smartphone app and website.
+ChargePoint also has a smartphone application which can show real time availability of charging stations on their network.
+Errors and omissions may exist in any of these sources.

 Level 1/2 Chargers